Guide to summer theatre in London

 Shakespeare’s Globe

-This is the place to be (or not to be – no, definitely to be!) if you love outdoor summer theatre.
-Shakespeare’s Globe is a detailed reconstruction of a 16th-century playing space, which means you can watch plays there in the conditions they were originally designed for – basically letting you feel like you’re in Shakespeare’s actual audience.
+Globe is a historically faithful reconstruction of a 16th-century playing space, which means you can watch plays there in the conditions they were originally designed for – basically letting you feel like you’re in Shakespeare’s actual audience (albeit with modern concern for health and safety!).

 Regent’s Park Open Air Theatre

-This royal park in north London is truly majestic, as is the outdoor theatre at its heart.
+This royal park is truly majestic, as is the outdoor theatre at its heart.
 Regent’s Park has a generous playing space nestled among verdant trees – and you get the odd stage invasion by resident birds.
 It also has a magical theatre bar with twinkling fairy lights.

 How to plan a trip to see London theatre in the summer